flipinc/pokari/README.md

 pip install tensorflow==2.3.2 tensorflow-io==0.16
 ```

+### TFLite Conversion
+- As of 2021/2/17, tensorflow 2.4 does not work well with tflite.
+If you see errors such as
+`tensorflow.python.framework.errors_impl.InvalidArgumentError: Attempting to add a duplicate function with name`,
+it is highly likely that reverting back tensorflow version might solve some issues (or at least give you directions to solve them).
+It is confirmed that following tensorflow version works.
+    - tensorflow 2.3.2
+- tf.string is not supported in TFLite, so all models outputs Unicode instead.
+- Make sure the converter version matches with the runtime version to align operation versions

 ### Run Demo on Tensorflow
 Two streaming options are provided: 1) Live demo and 2) Mock streaming using a sample audio file.
 1) Live demo